 Respecting the way of life and teachings of our host communities

 Leading up to our exchange programs, participants take part in orientation sessions with their group leaders and their guides.
-During these sessions we work to create safe spaces for dialogue, as well as receiving teachings on appropriate protocol and behavior to observe while being hosted by community members.
+During these sessions, we work to create safe spaces for dialogue, as well as receiving teachings on appropriate protocol and behaviour to observe while being hosted by community members.

 Considering our environmental impact

-Out of respect for our environment, and the generations that come before and after ours, the Canadian Roots Exchange will purchase Carbon Offsets to balance the impact of our vans, plane and boat rides.
-All operations of the Canadian Roots Exchange, from food purchases to office supplies, are undertaken with environmental sustainability in mind.
+Out of respect for our environment, and the generations that come before and after ours, CRE will purchase Carbon Offsets to balance the impact of our vans, plane and boat rides.
+All operations of CRE, from food purchases to office supplies, are undertaken with environmental sustainability in mind.

 Creating Safe Spaces for Dialogue

-The goal of the Canadian Roots Exchange is to foster honest dialogue among participants.
+The goal of CRE is to foster honest dialogue among participants.
 Therefore, it is of the utmost importance that our workshops, exchange programs and discussions be conducted in safe spaces.

 Discussions that occur during our programs are not always comfortable for all participants, as we do engage with difficult topics.
 While this discomfort is constructive, we must ensure that participants feel safe and respected by the group, even when grappling with discomforting issues.
 Different techniques will be employed to create safe talking spaces including Talking Circles, and Free Writes.

-Through creating an accessible and thoughtful application process, traveling with well educated group leaders and guides, and staying open to the input of participants, the Canadian Roots Exchange is dedicated to ensuring that participants feel safe – both emotionally and physically – throughout their program experience.
+Through creating an accessible and thoughtful application process, travelling with well-educated group leaders and guides, and staying open to the input of participants, CRE is dedicated to ensuring that participants feel safe – both emotionally and physically – throughout their program experience.

 Discovering Positive Realities

-We are determined to demonstrate that the First Nations, Métis and Inuit people of Canada are more than the negative portrayals shown in the media and in our text books.
+We are determined to demonstrate that the First Nations, Métis and Inuit people of Canada are more than the negative portrayals shown in the media and our textbooks.
 As we travel throughout Canada’s provinces and territories we will grapple with the challenges facing Indigenous communities, while also being inspired by the incredible achievements, beauty and strength that we see in Indigenous communities throughout the country.